Frank T. M. White: University of Queensland, Australia

-White was awarded a Nuffield Foundation travelling fellowship in 1951, which he used to visit the mining fields of Southern and East Africa, Belgian Congo, and India, with concurrent visits to Austria for the Queensland State Government and Cyprus at the request of Mount Morgan Ltd. In addition, during this year, he made visits to mining centres in Queensland, including Mt Isa, Herberton, Mt Garnet and Mt Morgan.
+White was awarded a Nuffield Foundation travelling fellowship in 1951, which he used to visit the mining fields of Southern and East Africa, Belgian Congo, and India, with concurrent visits to Austria for the Queensland State Government and Cyprus at the request of Mount Morgan Ltd. In addition, during this year, he made visits to mining centers in Queensland, including Mt Isa, Herberton, Mt Garnet and Mt Morgan.
 White was a recipient of the Coronation Medal in 1953.
-In this year he also served as president, The Australian Institute of Metals (A.I.M.); he was state president in 1952 and in 1960.
+In this year he served as president, The Australian Institute of Metals (A.I.M.); he was state president in 1952 and in 1960.
 At A.I.M. conferences, he contributed scholarly papers on the antiquity of metallurgy, and its development over the ages; these works on the history of metals were subsequently published.
 He was awarded the A.I.M.'s Taylor Memorial Medal for metallurgical achievement in 1958.
-He was also an active member of the Australasian Institute of Mining and Metallurgy, where he also made scholarly contributions, including a paper on the history of coal production and use.
+He was an active member of the Australasian Institute of Mining and Metallurgy, where he made scholarly contributions, including a paper on the history of coal production and use.
 In 1957, the International Geophysical Year, Professor White was awarded a Carnegie Fellowship (Grant in Aid), for which he took study leave in the interests of mining and metallurgical education, research and related developments in Western Europe, the United Kingdom, and North America (the US and Canada).

-Frank White was effective in mobilizing resources for the department and its experimental mine.
+Frank White was effective in mobilising resources for the department and its experimental mine.
 In addition to general operating funds from UQ, numerous firms associated with the minerals industry provided generous grants or in-kind support.
 At the close of the decade, note was made of: Atlas Copco, Australian Wire and Rope Works, Balgowan Collieries, Commonwealth Industrial Gases, Crossle & Cameron Industries, Dowty Equipment, Etudes et Enterprises, Evans Deakin & Co., Donald Fraser Esc., Golden Plateau, Holman Bros., MR Hornibrooke, Huwood Co., Mount Isa Mines Ltd, Mount Morgan Ltd, Parbury Henty & Co., and Zinc Corporation.
 The first grant specifically for research was attracted from the Queensland Coal Owners Association (a research officer post, 1955), followed by the Atomic Energy Commission (1956), Union Carbide Corporation (1957), and General Motors Holden (a research fellowship, 1958).
-On 31 October 1958, White delivered a major paper at a Symposium on Research organized by the Melbourne Branch of the Australasian Institute of Mining and Metallurgy, and hosted by the University of Melbourne; His paper (citing 90 references) provided a comprehensive framework for discussion on research in mining.
+On 31 October 1958, White delivered a major paper at a Symposium on Research organised by the Melbourne Branch of the Australasian Institute of Mining and Metallurgy, and hosted by the University of Melbourne; His paper (citing 90 references) provided a comprehensive framework for discussion on research in mining.
 Transformation of the experimental mine and of the department as a whole into a research intensive school was underway; ensuing years would witness a steady expansion of grant support.